 Reassure them about how your deliveries are handled or see if your shipping partner offers a non-contact delivery option.

 There are opportunities for e-commerce brands to grow during the coronavirus outbreak.
 With less physical interactions, it means your online store is more important than ever.

 More people are going to be at home and on their phones over the coming months.
 In the long term, we may also see a big shift in behavior where online shopping is preferred over physical trips.

 Make sure you let your customers know your online store is as easy as going to the store.

-If you’d like to make a design change to your webstore or you just want to do more online marketing, talk to us or book a call with our expert today to discuss what you’d like to do.
+If you’d like to make a design change to your webstore or you just want to do more online marketing, talk to us today to discuss what you’d like to do.
 As with any crisis, there’s always an opportunity to use it to grow.